-The Department of Sociology, Anthropology and Criminal Justice offers major programs in criminal justice and sociology and minor programs in anthropology, criminal justice, and sociology.
+The Department of Sociology, Anthropology and Criminal Justice offers major programs in criminal justice and sociology, an interdisciplinary minor located in sociology, anthropology and criminal justice, and minor programs in anthropology, criminal justice, and sociology.
 Despite their difference in emphasis, the sociology and criminal justice programs have sufficient overlap to merit a single set of learning objectives, with relatively minor variation in terms of some specific areas.

 Departmental Learning Objectives